-If you’ve had more than one meal ruined because your pup helped himself to a bite (or a chunk) of that night’s dinner, you are going to want to know how to stop dogs from counter surfing.
+If you’ve had more than one meal ruined because your pup helped himself to a bite (or a chunk) of that night’s dinner, you are going to want to read this article.

 Why do dogs counter surf?